How we will support you

 We will use this, and any other information from you, to develop an individual support plan, tailored just for you.

 This plan might involve regular visits to you.
 Support visits can take place weekly, fortnightly or monthly, and at a location that is best for you, although this is usually in your home.

-We will usually develop a plan that lasts up to six months before we review you needs.
+We will usually provide support up to a maximum of six months, during the support we will regularly review you needs.

 How much does support cost?